feature-sliced/documentation/README.md

 ### Controlled reuse of logic

-Each module has its own limitations and recommendations for reuse according to [its layer][refs-splitting-layers]
+Each module has its own limitations and recommendations for reuse according to its layer.

 Thanks to this, *a balance is maintained between compliance with the `DRY` principle and the ability to customize the module logic without overhead overrides*